lesnikow/jstars-automated-discovery/README.md

 pip install -r requirements.txt
 ```

+### Pre-trained model download

+There is a pre-trained model .pt file not being tracked in git due to it being a large binary file.
+This model file is needed to run e.g. `evaluate.py` without having to train your own model.
+The plan is to have `evaluate` download do it automatically as a default, if needed.
+In the meantime, [download the model here](https://drive.google.com/file/d/1m3xrnoFm0gyK_UUklZmpUGc5flqpAyuw/view?usp=sharing) and manually add this `.pt` file to the `models/` directory in your local copy of this repo to have this pre-trained model available to `evaluate`.

 ## Sample commands
 To download raw images with default settings on the Apollo 17 'ap17' feature, run:
 ```bash